cambialens/t3as-pat-clas/pat-clas-service/README.md

 # Patent Classification API

 This API provides endpoints to search and retrieve classification related data.
-This document currently covers CPC data byt the other (deprecated) classification schemes (USPC and IPC) are implemented in a similar manner.
+This document currently covers CPC data but the other (deprecated) classification schemes (USPC and IPC) are implemented in a similar manner.

 An explanation of the CPC classification scheme can be found at Wikipedia: https://en.wikipedia.org/wiki/Cooperative_Patent_Classification